Subscribe for Updates

 Description

 Rural sustainable development and biodiversity conservation is the goal of our environmental, social, educational, and cultural programs.
-Each one is developed through agreements with local organizations that are working to build communities and are generating direct benefits for conservation and human well-being.
+Each one is developed through agreements with local organizations that are working to build communities and generating direct benefits for conservation and human well-being.

-• Environmental education programs.
+• Environmental education programs;

-• Co-existence or contact with indigenous communities.
+• Co-existence or contact with indigenous communities;

-• Social work with children at risk, children with physical limitations, or vulnerable populations (children, women heads of household, seniors).
+• Social work with children at risk, children with physical limitations, or vulnerable populations (children, women heads of household, seniors);

-• A home-stay with a local family.
+• Homestays with a local family;

-• Camping with people from different countries and cultures.
+• Camping with people from different countries and cultures;

-• Rural sustainable tourism.
+• Rural sustainable tourism;

-• Hiking and horseback riding in the rainforest.
+• Hiking and horseback riding in the rainforest;

-• Participation in beach, forest, jungle, or desert projects.
+• Beach, forest, jungle, or desert projects;

-• Extreme sports such as whitewater rafting, surfing, rappelling, canoeing, para gliding, scuba-diving, and more.
+• Extreme sports such as whitewater rafting, surfing, rappelling, canoeing, para gliding, scuba diving, and more;

-• Bridges over the tropical forest canopy.
+• Bridges over the tropical forest canopy;

 Activities